 4. In a medium bowl, whisk the eggs with 3 tablespoons of the Parmesan.
 In a stream, whisking vigorously, add the rendered pancetta fat to the eggs.

 5. When about a minute remains until the pasta is cooked, add the peas to the pasta water to heat them.
-Then reserve 1 cup of the pasta water for the sauce and drain the pasta and peas in a colander.
+Then reserve 1 cup of the pasta water for the sauce and drain the pasta and peas in

 6. In the same pot you made the pasta, but off the burner so you don’t cook the eggs, dump the spaghetti and peas back into the pot, then add the egg mixture, pancetta, and shallot.
 Toss continuously to prevent the eggs from clumping.
 Add the reserved pasta water, bit by bit as needed, to achieve a creamier texture.
 Season with salt and pepper.